NeuroanatomyAndConnectivity/pipelines/src/clustering/readme.md

  - clusterdir is where clustered maps are found
  - consensusdir is where consensus data are found

+- Data Specific Info
  - subjects is a list of all subject IDs.
  - sessions is a list of all sessions.
+ - hemisphere is a list of hemispheres to run

 - Brain Regions of Interest
  - set volume *and/or* surface regions of interest, using freesurfer labels -(see [freesurfercolors!.txt](../clustering/clustering/freesurfercolors!.txt) for reference)
-  - if you want the whole brain use an empty set []
+  - if you want the whole brain use an empty set [ ]
   - if you want none of the brain use [-1]

 - Parameters for Analysis
- - hemisphere is a list of hemispheres to run
  - similarity_types is a list of similarity matrices you are interested in creating
  - cluster_types is a list of clustering methods you are interested in using
  - n_clusters is a list of the numbers of clusters you like to create.